 To add complexity and depth, we fermented 50% of this wine in French oak barrels giving it a roasted nuts aroma and greater depth on the palate.
 The remaining 50% was fermented in stainless steel tanks at 52° F to retain more of the grapes’ aromas of citrus and tropical fruit.
 After alcoholic fermentation, 40% of the wine underwent malolactic fermentation, converting the wine’s natural malic acid to the softer lactic acid, adding a buttery character to the aroma and a rich, creamy texture on the palate.
 Aged for nine months in French (88%) and American (12%) oak, then bottled in July 2017.

-At our Annual Vertical Tasting in May 2021, we tasted the 2016 and here are our notes: Intense honeysuckle, tropical fruit, Comice pears and lemon curd.
+At our Annual Vertical Tasting in May 2022, we tasted the 2016 and here are our notes: Intense floral notes, pear tart and Charentais melon.
 Supple, round entry.
-Sweet vanilla, toasted brioche and flinty flavors.
-Developing nicely.
+Flinty, sweet vanilla, toasted brioche and oyster shell.
+Well balanced.

 23.8° Brix sugar